bacpop/bacpop-website/content/guides/building_trees_with_ska.md

 And that's it!
 Happy tree-building.

 ## About the author
 I visited John Lees' lab in Spring 2023 and have been using both SKA v1 and v2 to build lots of trees.
-This blogpost was a result of wanting to get others to do the same because installing snippy gets increasingly more difficult over time and reference-free approaches should be preferred anyway.
+This guide was a result of wanting to get others to do the same because installing snippy gets increasingly more difficult over time and reference-free approaches should be preferred anyway.
 If you want to know what I'm doing now, check out my personal website [https://maklin.fi](https://maklin.fi).

 ## R script for plotting trees
 ```